New Zealand

 deck affords a cinematic 60-mile panorama of the surrounding area

 and additional points of interest around the city.
-Other Auckland

-must-see's include the all-encompassing (and misnamed) Auckland
+must-sees include the all-encompassing (and misnamed) Auckland

 War Museum, the botanic gardens, and the Stardome Observatory.
-Also

 don't miss a ferry ride to the beach, along with a taste of New